The Growth and Distortion Theorems for Slice Monogenic Functions: Growth, Distortion and Covering Theorems for Slice Regular Functions

-\begin{remark} Let $f$ be as described in Theorem \ref{th:DG-theorem153}.
+Let $f$ be as described in Theorem \ref{th:DG-theorem153}.
 Then according to the preceding proposition, $f_J:\mathbb B_J\rightarrow \mathbb H$ is injective for every $J\in \mathbb S$.
 It is well worth knowing whether $f:\mathbb B\rightarrow\mathbb H$ is injective.
-If it is indeed the case, together with the first inequality in $(\ref{eq:111})$, it would provide an alternative approach to Theorem \ref{th:Koebe-theorem}. \end{remark}
+If it is indeed the case, together with the first inequality in $(\ref{eq:111})$ and invariance of domain theorem, it would provide an alternative approach to Theorem \ref{th:Koebe-theorem}. \end{remark}